symfony/symfony-docs/setup/symfony_server.rst

         # RABBITMQ_DSN
         rabbitmq: ...

-If you rename environment variables inside the ``docker-compose.yaml`` then you have to make sure Symfony is aware of this change as well.
-For example if inside your ``docker-compose.yaml`` you define ``MYSQL_URL`` instead of ``DATABASE_URL``, you have to make sure that in your Symfony project all occurences of this environment variable are changed as well.
-A safer alternative to changing the environment variable could be to reassign ``MYSQL_URL`` to ``DATABASE_URL`` inside your ``.env.local`` to ensure that the name Symfony expected is actually
-set:
+If your ``docker-compose.yaml`` file doesn't use the environment variable names expected by Symfony (e.g. you use ``MYSQL_URL`` instead of ``DATABASE_URL``) then you need to rename all occurrences of those environment variables in your Symfony application.
+A simpler alternative is to use the ``.env.local`` file to reassign the environment variables:

 .. code-block:: bash